Aid-On/nagare/README.md

 <p align="center">
 <b>Not just another streaming library.</b><br/>
-The <i>only</i> library that makes ReadableStream a first-class citizen with reactive extensions.
+A library that makes ReadableStream a first-class citizen with reactive extensions.
 </p>

 <br/>